Ashley-Gooch/Ashley-s_Portfolio/README.md

 >A master's project creating a CNN model using EfficientNetB0 and TensorFlow to accurately classify red blood cell images as either parasitized (malaria-infected) or uninfected.

 [Project 5: Abalone K-Means Clustering Model](https://github.com/Ashley-Gooch/Ashley-s_Portfolio/blob/main/K-Means%20Clustering)
-> A master's project segmenting abalone data by physical traits to infer biological maturity.
+> A master's project segmenting abalone data by physical traits to infer biological maturity using K-Means Clustering.